alanyeung95/go-project-demo/README.md

 This project is for demonstrating go project purpose

 This repo is one of the microservices.
-Other related repo is <b> ElasticSearchDemo </b> and <b>vue-project-demo</b>
+Other related repo is <b>[elasticsearch-monstrache-demo](https://github.com/alanyeung95/elasticsearch-monstrache-demo)</b> and <b>[vue-project-demo](https://github.com/alanyeung95/vue-project-demo)</b>

 Please setup the project under this order:

-1. GoProjectDemo
+1. go-project-demo
-2. ElasticSearchDemo
+2. elasticsearch-monstrache-demo
 3. vue-project-demo

 ## Quick usage